Economic Support Services & Programs

 These offerings are available statewide and are funded by the Wisconsin Department of Administration (DOA), Division of Energy, Housing and Community Resources (DEHCR).
 Bayfield County Department of Human Services supports Home Energy Plus by providing access to these services.
 An informative YouTube video describes these in more detail and can be viewed by following this link: Home Energy Plus video

-- Wisconsin Home Energy Assistance Program(WHEAP)-The Wisconsin Home Energy Assistance Program provides assistance for heating costs, electric costs, and energy crisis situations.
+- Wisconsin Home Energy Assistance Program(WHEAP)-The Wisconsin Home Energy Assistance Program provides assistance with home heating costs, electric costs, and in some energy crisis situations.
 The program is administered by the State of Wisconsin Department of Administration.

 - Heating Assistance- WHEAP assistance is a one-time payment during the heating season (October 1-May 15).
 The funding pays a portion of the heating costs, but the payment is not intended to cover the entire cost of heating a residence.
 The amount of the energy assistance benefit varies depending on a variety of factors, including the household’s size, income, and energy costs.
 In most cases the energy assistance benefit is paid directly to the household energy supplier.

-- Furnace Assistance- WHEAP emergency heating system assistance may provide services to eligible homeowners if the furnace or boiler stops operating during the heating season (October 1-May 15).
+- Furnace Assistance- WHEAP emergency heating system assistance may provide services to eligible homeowners if the furnace or boiler stops operating, or is unsafe to operate, during the heating season (October 1-May 15).
 Heating system assistance may include payment for repairs, or in some situations your residence may qualify for a total replacement of a non-operating furnace or boiler.
-Call our local office immediately at 715-373-6144 if you are experiencing a no heat situation.
+Call our local office immediately at (715)-373-6144 if you are experiencing a no heat situation.
 If you are calling outside of regular business hours, then please listen to the recorded message for additional contact information.

 - Crisis Assistance- A household may be eligible for crisis assistance if you have no heat, have received a disconnect notice from the heating vendor, or are nearly out of fuel and do not have the money to purchase more.
 Crisis assistance is available through our office and our phone message will provide a 24-hour crisis phone number to help with emergencies that occur after business hours.
 Crisis assistance is intended to provide emergency and/or preventive services to assist eligible households experiencing an energy crisis.